dlakaplan/singlepulse/README.md

 * scipy
 * matplotlib

+# fold2laminate.py
-As an example, to make a series of monochrome PDFs out of a PSRFITS file:
+This is an example to make a series of monochrome PDFs out of a PSRFITS file:
 ```python
 import lasercut